ziedkoubaa/AESS_TSYP_Challenge/README.md

 ## Solution Overview

-**EclipseGuardian SEL Detector** is an AI-based early warning system that continuously monitors the regulator's electrical behavior and predicts abnormal patterns before latch-up occurs.
+**PowerSense AI** is an AI-based early warning system that continuously monitors the regulator's electrical behavior and predicts abnormal patterns before latch-up occurs.

 - Runs directly on a low-power **ESP32 watchdog microcontroller**
 - Analyzes voltage, current, and temperature data at high frequency (10–20 kHz)